ForeignOx/notes/Chemistry/Organic/Halogenoalkanes/Halogenoalkanes.md

 Halogenoalkanes react with hydroxide ions via elimination using an alcohol solvent to form [[Alkenes]].
 The conditions for this are alcoholic sources of hydroxide ions, such as an ethanol solvent with sodium hydroxide, carried out under reflux at high temperatures
 ![[Pasted image 20240504231826.png]]
 ## Boiling Point Trends of Halogenoalkanes
 The strength of the [[Intermolecular Forces]] govern the boiling point.
 The stronger the intermolecular bond, the higher the boiling point.
 As you go down group 7, the number of electrons in the halogen atoms increases.
-More electrons mean stronger [[Van der Waals Forces]] between the molecules, and so more [[energy]] is needed to overcome these forces.
+More electrons mean stronger [[Van der Waals Forces]] between the molecules, and so more [[Energy]] is needed to overcome these forces.
 This leads to the boiling points increasing as we go down the group
 ![[Pasted image 20240503230315.png]]
 ## Halogenoalkane Reactivity
 [[Mean Bond Enthalpy|Bond enthalpy]] determines the reactivity of haloakanes, not the bond polarity.
 The table below shows bond enthalpies of a $\ce{ C-X }$ bond.
 The $\ce{ C-I }$ bond has the lowest bond enthalpy and is easiest to break.
 This means reactions with $\ce{ C-I }$ bonds are more likely to occur